Does drug use affect life insurance?

 Life insurance for ex-drug users

-It’s possible to secure life insurance as an ex-drug user, the insurer will simply need to see there has been a significant period of time where you haven’t been taking drugs.
+It could be possible to secure life insurance as an ex-drug user.
+Insurers will need to see there has been a significant period of time where you haven’t been taking drugs.

 Most commonly, this is a minimum of two years.
 However, this can vary between providers.